-Brandeis University has contracted with Chubb Travel Insurance and Europ Assistance to provide worldwide travel assistance for all faculty, staff, and students.
-Europ Assistance USA is a global assistance leader established in 1963 that offers robust services through 850,000 service providers located all over the globe.
+Brandeis University has contracted with Zurich Travel Assistance to provide worldwide travel assistance for all faculty, staff, and students.
 Services include:

 Medical Assistance: referral to a doctor or medical specialist; medical monitoring while hospitalized; emergency medical evacuation to proper medical facilities; and medically-necessary repatriation and return of mortal remains.

 Personal Assistance: pre-trip medical referral information; emergency medication; embassy and consular information; lost document assistance; emergency cash advances; translation services; emergency referrals to legal assistance.